-Domain names are vital to how the web works and we use them each and every time we visit websites, but what are they and how do you choose one?
+Domain names are vital to how the web works and we use them every time we visit a website, but what are they and how do you choose one?

-These IP addresses are like post codes each one is a way of refering to a unique web server on the internet, take this website for example the ip address of google.co.uk is 188.8.131.52 if you type this IP address into your browser it will load the website (give it a try and see).
-The problem with IP addresses is they are not very friendly, easy to remember or descriptive of the content that’s on the website, the solution to this problem is domain names.
+These IP addresses are like post codes each one is a way of referring to a unique web server on the internet, take this website for example the IP address of google.co.uk is 22.214.171.124 if you type this IP address into your browser it will load the website (try it and see).
+The problem with IP addresses is they are not very user friendly, easy to remember, or descriptive of the content that’s on the website.
+The solution to this problem is domain names.
 A domain name is a user friendly way of referring to the web servers IP address by giving it a name.

-When a user types in a domain name it will be used to look up the IP address of the web server so that the user can connect to the website, there are some limitations to the content of domain names but all in all they are allot more user friendly then IP addresses.
+When a user types in a domain name it will look up the IP address of the web server so that the user can connect to the website, there are some limitations to the content of domain names but they are allot more user friendly than IP addresses.

 How to select a domain name

-It will Benefit your SEO strategy if you choose a domain name with some keywords in it as google will give you points for it, for example the domain name usedcars.com will get extra points for the search term ‘used cars’ (pop over to this site for more info) but it’s a balancing act stuffing lots of words into your domain name will make it hard to read & understand and on top of that google will detect you are trying to stuff lots of keywords into your site and you will lose any SEO points.
+It will Benefit your SEO strategy if you choose a domain name with some keywords in it as google will give you points for it, for example the domain name usedcars.com will get extra points for the search term ‘used cars’ but it’s a balancing act stuffing lots of words into your domain name will make it hard to read & understand and google will detect you are trying to stuff lots of keywords into your site and you will lose any SEO points.

 Once you have chosen the domain name you want, you will need to select an extension, this is the bit at the end for example the .com or the .co.uk

 Which one you choose is up to you (check out the possibilities and their intended uses here) but if you are a UK company a .co.uk would be best, followed by a .com as these are the two that people are used to seeing and using.
 If they are already taken you could opt for having a .net but failing that I would suggest thinking of something new.